ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-2-Notes.md

 ### The layout rule

 > Within a script, each definition at the same level must begin in precisely the same column.
-This layout rulemakes it possible to determine the grouping of definitions from their indentation.
+This layout rule makes it possible to determine the grouping of definitions from their indentation.
 >
 > Excerpt from: Graham Hutton.
 "Programming in Haskell" (2nd ed.).